|Study Period:||2018 - 2026|

-Autonomous or driverless cars are vehicles that are capable of maneuvering on their own or by human assistance by sensing its nearby environment.
+Autonomous or driverless cars can maneuver on their own or by human assistance by sensing their nearby environment.

 |Rest of the World|